alanmaizon/tuna/tuna/README.md

-Absolutely!
-Using React can enhance your app by improving its scalability, maintainability, and user experience.
-Here’s how React can help and what you might consider improving:

----

 ### **Why Use React?**

 1. **Component-Based Architecture**: React allows you to break the UI into reusable components, making the code cleaner and easier to manage.